glowkeeper/IntroToBuilding3DGamesInUnity/docs/addingInputControls.md

 _Figure 12: The blue jumping ball_

-Finally, it is bad practice to litter your code with _magic numbers_.
+However, it is bad practice to litter your code with _magic numbers_.
 Much better is to assign the numbers to a variable and then use the variable.
-Furthermore, in Unity, if you serialise the variable, it will be available in the Inspector and the value can be changed there.
-Hence, you should create a variable and use that in place of the `300.0f` value in the AddForce method above.
+Furthermore, in Unity, if you serialise the variable, it will be available in the _Inspector_ and the value can be changed there.
+That has many benefits and those are left as an exercise for you to consider.
+So, create a variable and use that in place of the `300.0f` value in the AddForce method above.
 Here's the finished script:

 ```csharp
 using System.Collections;